autonity/docs.autonity.org/content/docs/concepts/staking/_index.md

 {{% alert title="Note" %}}
 By self-bonding stake, a validator puts "skin in the game" because this constitutes a public commitment to the operational integrity of the validator node by its operator.
 Potential stake delegators can use the amount of self-bonded stake of a validator as a decision factor when conducting due diligence before staking.
 {{% /alert %}}

+## Penalty-Absorbing Stake (PAS)

+Autonity implements a [_penalty absorbing stake (PAS)_](/glossary/#penalty-absorbing-stake-pas) model where validator [self-bonded](/glossary/#self-bonded) stake is slashed before [delegated](/glossary/#delegated) stake when applying [slashing penalties](/glossary/#slashing-penalty) for accountability events.

+Slashing priority is simply:

+- [Self-bonded](/glossary/#self-bonded) stake is slashed as first priority until exhausted.
+If the validator has self-unbonding stake, then the unbonding stake is slashed first before bonded stake.
+- [Delegated](/glossary/#delegated) stake is slashed as second priority when the slashing amount exceeds the amount of self-bonded stake available.
+If the delegator has unbonding stake, then the unbonding stake and bonded stake are slashed _pro rata_ with equal priority.

+In the PAS model self-bonded stake has a different risk profile to delegated stake _because it provides loss absorbing capital in the case of a slashing event_.
+For this reason, Liquid Newton is only minted for delegated stake to ensure validator liquid newton has a uniform risk profile.

+{{% alert title="Note" %}}
+Self-bonding stake by a validator puts "skin in the game" and is a public commitment to the operational integrity of a validator node by a validator operator.
+Potential stake delegators can use the amount of self-bonded stake of a validator as a decision factor when conducting due diligence before staking.
+{{% /alert %}}

 ## Staking rewards